Looking for a Honda 125cc dirt bike? The Honda CRF 125 is a great bike if you’re the right kind of rider.

 Best CRF125 mods

-There’s a lot of mods you can do to make this pit bike faster, but the top mods to make it more comfortable are:
+There are a lot of mods you can do to make this pit bike faster, but the top mods to make it more comfortable are:

 - Stiffer suspension